-After receiving a great response on 24 Feminist Blogs You Need to Follow and Travel India, I was inspired to write an over-lapping blog post and here I am listing my most favorite travel blogger names that keep me motivated to see the world and give me the best travel advice.
-I am sharing a variety of Travel Bloggers from Solo Travelers to couples traveling and even families with children traveling and blogging about it.
+After receiving a great response on 24 Feminist Blogs You Need to Follow and Travel India, I was inspired to write an overlapping blog post.
+Here I list my favorite travel blogger names that motivate me to see the world and give me the best travel advice.
+I am sharing a variety of Travel Bloggers, from Solo Travelers to couples traveling and even families with children traveling and blogging about it.
 So gear up your backpacks.
 I will start with the blog of my very good friend and blogger buddy Sabrina and then move on with others.

 1. The In-Between Traveler

 “The In-Between Traveller should act as an inspiration for people to travel the world and enjoy amazing individual adventures, even while working a regular 9-5 full-time job and only getting a limited amount of paid leave (paid holidays/annual leave”,

 says Sabrina.
 She encourages others to take time off their routine lives and explore the world.

 ‘Getting some time off is important for your soul, but having only a few paid days per year can make it difficult to step out of your comfort zone and leave the sofa.
 That’s why many people don’t even try doing something different.’

 ‘Sharing stories about previous holidays and itineraries that work for „short“ visits up to a maximum of 2 weeks, hopefully, inspires more to do the same.
 Taking myself as an example, I want to show that it is possible and you can do much more in a 10-day break than you would ever imagine.’